hashicorp/katakoda/vault-dynamic-secrets/step6.md

-The database secret engines generate passwords that adhere to a default pattern that may be overriden with a new password policy.
+The database secret engines generate passwords that adhere to a default pattern that may be overridden with a new password policy.
 A policy defines the rules and requirements that the password must adhere to and can provide that password directly through a new endpoint or within secrets engines.